matteodem/meteor-boilerplate/README.md

 orion generate routes
 ```

-You can create models, views, change profiles and reset the project with the console tool (see below).
+You can create components, models, change profiles and reset the project with the console tool (see below).

 ### Removing default code